 - 1. The Complaints Co-ordinator should write to the complainant within three school days to acknowledge receipt of the written request.
 The acknowledgement should inform the complainant that the complaint is to be heard, within 20 school days of receiving the complaint.
 The letter should also explain that the complainant has the right to submit any further documents relevant to the complaint.
 These must be received in time for the documents to be sent to the three members of the panel. - 2.
 The Complaints Co-ordinator will arrange to convene an Appeal Panel.
-The panel members should include two of the following: CEO/Executive Director/Director and one independent panel member, this could be a Trustee or another Head of School.
+The panel members should include two of the following: CEO/Executive Director/Director and one panel member independent of the management and running of both the school and trust.
 All panel members should have had no prior involvement with the complaint.
 The most senior postholder should chair the panel.
 It is not appropriate for the Head of School to have a place on the panel.
-The panel will also be sensitive to equality issues. - 3.
+The panel will also be sensitive to equality issues.
+It is important that this review is unprejudiced and impartial; therefore the Trust will ensure that.
+To maintain independence this person will be a suitably appointed person independent of the Trust, i.e. not either an employee or member of the governance structure of the Trust.
+The review is the last stage of the internal complaints process and is not there to merely rubber stamp previous decisions. - 3.
 The Chair of the panel will ensure that the complaint is heard by the panel within 20 school days of receiving the letter.
 All relevant correspondence regarding the complaint should be given to each panel member when the composition of the panel is confirmed. - 4.
 The Chair of the panel will write and inform the complainant, Head of School, any relevant witnesses and members of the panel at least five school days in advance, of the date, time and place of the meeting.
 The notification to the complainant should also inform him/her of the right to be accompanied to the meeting by a friend/advocate/interpreter.
 The letter will also explain how the meeting will be conducted. - 5.
-The Chair of the panel should invite the Head of School (or other senior leader who responded to the complaint at Stage 2), to attend the panel meeting and prepare a written report for the panel in response to the complaint.
+The Chair of the panel should invite the Head of School (or other senior leader who responded to the complaint at Stage 3), to attend the panel meeting and prepare a written report for the panel in response to the complaint.
 The senior leader may also invite members of staff directly involved in matters raised by the complainant to respond in writing, or in person, to the complaint.
 Any relevant documents including the Head of School's report should be received by all concerned, including the complainant, at least five school days prior to the meeting. - 6.
 The involvement of staff other than the Head of School is subject to the discretion of the Chair of the panel. - 7.
 It is the responsibility of the Clerk to the panel, usually the Head of School's PA or appropriate Office Manager, to ensure that the meeting is properly recorded. - 8.
 The aim of the meeting should be to resolve the complaint and achieve reconciliation between the School and the complainant.
-However, it has to be recognised that sometimes it may only be possible to establish facts and make recommendations which will satisfy the complainant that his or her complaint has at least been taken seriously. - 9.
-The panel should remember that many complainants, particularly parents/carers are unused to dealing with groups of people in formal situations and may feel inhibited when speaking to the panel.
+However, it has to be recognised that sometimes it may only be possible to establish facts and make recommendations which will satisfy the

+Appendix 4 complainant that his or her complaint has at least been taken seriously.

+The panel should remember that many complainants, particularly parents/carers are unused to dealing with groups of people in formal situations and may feel inhibited when speaking 9. to the panel.